wellspringcp/wellspring/07-military/07-2-sovereign-war-infrastructure.md

 ### Specific injunctions and scope limitations

 These projects are *NOT* to be undertaken for any reason other than war readiness, and if they are permanent installations, they are *only* to cover such works as cannot be quickly erected as needed as war approaches.
 This may be used as a legal rule of thumb for the courts and the plebiscite.
 Obviously this will and should bias utopia's military toward agility in preparation for war.
-A non*-exhaustive* list of things that `SovWI` shall **not** be overloaded for includes:
+A *non-exhaustive* list of things that `SovWI` shall **not** be overloaded for includes:

 - Environment protection concerns.
 - Forestry, park and wildlife protection.